ravendb/bootcamp/src/unit1/lesson7/README.md

 Let's do it using our good friend pattern `DocumentStoreHolder`.
 You learned about it in [Lesson 4](../lesson4/README.md).

 Note that, if the database specified in the `Database` property does not exist, the code below will create automatically one for you.
+In another time that you run your application again, the `ContactsManager` database won't created anymore and your application will able to resuse this one.

 ````csharp
 using Raven.Client.Documents;